developer-delta/curriculum/lesson-5-js-intro.md

   * Changing content on your webpage with interaction
   * Animations

+# Am I cut out to be a programmer?
+* Not good at math
+* Not tech-ey
+* Artistic instead of right-brained
+* Cliche's
+* Pseudo-code example you can do it just have to learn syntax
+* The beauty of possibility
+* Art on the web
+* Anything you want

 # Values in JS
 * How data is represented
 * Numbers